More Monsoon Rains Predicted Till July 17 With Occasional Gaps - UrduPoint

 More Monsoon Rains Predicted Till July 17 With Occasional Gaps

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Jul, 2023 ) :Heavy rains may cause urban flooding in low lying areas of Islamabad and Rawalpindi, Peshawar, Gujranwala, Lahore from 15 to 17 July and may trigger landslides in the vulnerable areas of Murree, Galliyat, Kashmir, Gilgit Baltistan and hilly areas of Khyber Pakhtunkhwa during the period.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Jul, 2023 ) :Heavy rains may cause urban flooding in low-lying areas of Islamabad and Rawalpindi, Peshawar, Gujranwala, and Lahore till 17 July and may trigger landslides in the vulnerable areas of Murree, Galliyat, Kashmir, Gilgit Baltistan and hilly areas of Khyber Pakhtunkhwa during the period.

 Farmers are advised to manage their activities keeping in view the weather forecast.